 Ageing skin: as we age, sebaceous gland activity diminishes, while both the epidermis and dermis are thinned.
 Often dehydrated with a weaker defensive barrier, ageing skin is more vulnerable to external aggressors.

-LRP Tip: We can’t do much to change biology, but choosing age-appropriate skincare products is essential for maximum skin health.
-Discover our ranges for anti-ageing skincare, teen acne and products suitable for Children & Babies.
+Tip: We can’t do much to change biology, but choosing age-appropriate skincare products is essential for maximum skin health.
+Discover our ranges for Anti-Ageing, Acne-Prone Skin and products suitable for Children & Babies.

 With its fragile barrier and reactive nerve endings, sensitive skin requires a “less is more” approach.
 As a rule of thumb, the fewer the ingredients, the more suitable the product is for sensitive skin.